 This is great as it would be very unfortunate if you recieved an unexpected bill from a broker one day.

 Hargreaves Lansdown does offer clients negative balance protection, while AvaTrade does offer clients negative balance protection.

 We hope this Hargreaves Lansdown Vs AvaTrade guide has helped you decide who is best to trade without of Hargreaves Lansdown and AvaTrade.

 Firstly when you are looking to trade it is essential that you can guarantee that your money is held in a segregated bank account with Hargreaves Lansdown or AvaTrade.
 Therefore, please bear this in mind when you sign up with Hargreaves Lansdown or AvaTrade.

 Also, before you sign up with online brokers like Hargreaves Lansdown or AvaTrade, make sure you know what you are doing.
 Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
 To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.

 Beware of the risks that come with trading.
 The financial markets can be volatile and investments can go down as well as up.
 Educate yourself, make full use of all Hargreaves Lansdown and AvaTrade educational resources and financial research tools.
 If you are new to trading sign up for a demo account with Hargreaves Lansdown and AvaTrade to find which suits you and your trading style.

-Some of you might be thinking what we mean when we say ‘trading style’.
+Some of you might be thinking about what we mean when we say ‘trading style’.
 Here are a few examples.
 A day trader will look to open positions and close them on the same day.
 This will require a broker that specialises in this.
 To do this with some brokers would be a bad idea because of the commission and fees involved.
-Check if Hargreaves Lansdown and AvaTrade fees match you trading requirements.
+Check if Hargreaves Lansdown and AvaTrade fees match your trading requirements.